ARTICLE I: NAME, OPERATING AUTHORITY PURPOSE

 ARTICLE III: SECTION 1 - NOMINATIONS AND ELECTIONS OF BOARD OF DIRECTORS

 A Nominating Committee shall be appointed by the Board of Directors to prepare a slate of officers and directors for the membership to vote on prior to the annual meeting without conflict of interest (i.e. nominating a spouse, one’s own self, a horse business partner, etc.).
-Nominations shall be prepared from a list of voting members, in good standing, who have (a) participated in USLF operations either as a volunteer, an appointed official, or an elected officer, (b) attended at least one (1) annual meeting in the last three (3) years, AND (c) been members in good standing for at least the most recent two years.
+Nominations shall be prepared from a list of eligible members in good standing for the most recent four (4) years, who have participated in USLF operations within the last three (3) years as a volunteer, an appointed official, an elected officer, or an attendee at an annual Member Meeting.

 ARTICLE III: SECTION 2 - BALLOTING